dalenewman/Cfg-NET/Articles/Autofac.md

 var cfg = new Cfg("cfg.xml", reader, parser, validator, logger);
 ```

-The example above composition uses:
+The example above uses:

 * the `Cfg-NET.Reader` for reading multiple inputs
 * the `XDocumentParser` to use an `XDocument` based parser instead of the `NanoXmlParser`
 * a custom javascript validator implemented with [Jint](https://github.com/sebastienros/jint)
 * a trace logger implementation

-Although it took a fair amount of setup, this provides a `Cfg`
+Although it took a fair amount of setup, this provides `Cfg`
 with a flexible reader, a faster parser, a javascript validator
 for properties decorated with `Cfg[validators="js"]`, and finally;
 some tracing output.